unyankee/unyankee.github.io/about.md

 I really love graphics programming, what can be done, is fascinating.
-I started in my last year, a 3D Game Engine, called Alesal, you can find here.
-It was my first attempt with a partner, trying raw OpenGL, and since then, my passion for API’s and different rendering techniques have been constantly evolving.
+I started in my last year, a 3D Game Engine, called Alesal.
+It was my first attempt with a partner, trying  OpenGL, and since then, my passion for API’s and different rendering techniques have been constantly evolving.

 Researching for different real-time rendering pipelines, different optimizations, well, there is a whole bunch of things to do :)